Trends Watcher

 • New York Proposal 1This legislatively-referred initiative would protect abortion rights as part of an expanded Equal Rights Amendment that will appear on the ballot in November.
 Specifically on abortion, the measure protects against discrimination for pregnancy and pregnancy outcomes and would protect against government action that could limit reproductive care.

 • While the South Dakota Secretary of State validated the measure for the November election, opponents of abortion have accused the campaign of violating signature-gathering laws and are suing to have the ballot measure voided.
+The case will not be decided until December 2024.

 Direct Democracy Ballot Measure Landscape: 2024 Outlook